B.2.f. Residential Life Policies

 (1) Fundamental Purposes

 Middlebury College’s Community Standards speak directly to the goals and values that underlie all of Middlebury’s residential life policies: safety; respect for self, others and our shared environment; individual responsibility; and fostering a diverse and inclusive community committed to civility, open-mindedness and finding common ground.
-Enrolled students are required to live on campus for all 8 eight semesters and participate in the dining plan.
-A small number of upper class students may be permitted to live off-campus as authorized by the office of the Residential Life Dean of Students (DOS).
+Enrolled students are required to live on campus for the entirety of their time as a full-time student and participate in the dining plan.
+A small number of upper class students may be permitted to live off-campus as authorized by the office of the Residential Life or Dean of Students (DOS).
 The procedure to request permission is below.
 The College assigns housing and reserves the right to change and alter housing assignments to better serve compelling community interests.

 (2) Housing options on Campus